keepcosmos/beanmother/README.md

 }
 ```

-Everytime you create an instance of Author, `AuthorPostProcessor` will run before returning a instance of Author.
+Everytime you create an instance of Author, `AuthorPostProcessor` will run before returning an instance of Author.

 #### Customize default fixture path.